This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 "/*".StartsWith("--", StringComparison.CurrentCulture); // NLS: True, ICU: False

-Note that changing from NLS to ICU is not a breaking change.
-The globalization data changes happen even with NLS and these data should not be considered stable.
+Note that switching from NLS to ICU is not considered a breaking change.
+Globalization data changes occur even with NLS, and this data should not be considered stable.
 Also, Windows is converging to CLDR which means there may be changes in the future in NLS.

 Starting with .NET 5.0, you can ensure consistency across all deployments by using an app-local ICU.
 In this case, you can pin the ICU version used by your application instead of using the version provided by .NET.